xengineering/iot-barcode-scanner/README.md

 - [x] Disable scanner as regular input source and bind it only to the service
 - [x] Split into two executables to reduce root-priviledged code
 - [x] Write Makefile for easy installation
+- [x] Implement systemd services
+- [ ] Package it for Arch Linux
 - [ ] Make python package installation portable across linux distributions
-- [ ] Implement systemd services
 - [ ] Implement auto discovery of barcode scanners
-- [ ] Package it for Arch Linux

 ## Dependencies